kamran-haider/kamranhaider.org/_posts/blog/2018-01-14-coding-up-neural-networks.md

 Within minutes of googling deep learning, I noticed how amazingly easy it is to get started in this area.
 If you have basic programming skills, the technical barrier is almost non-existent.
 There are great libraries and tools, such as [Keras](https://keras.io/), [TensorFlow](https://www.tensorflow.org/), [Theano](http://deeplearning.net/software/theano/) (and many others), that get you started in building and training models very quickly.
 There is also an amazing amount of learning material available online in the form of [courses](https://www.deeplearning.ai/), [books](http://neuralnetworksanddeeplearning.com/index.html), and [blogs](http://colah.github.io/).
 I chose Andrew Ng's [Coursera deep learning specialization](https://www.deeplearning.ai/) and Michael Nielsen's online [book](http://neuralnetworksanddeeplearning.com/index.html) as starting points and it has been going wonderfully well.

-I spent the last couple of weeks coding up a simple [implementation](https://github.com/kamran-haider/bbbp_ml_study/tree/master/code/toyNN) of a deep neural network based on whatever I have learnt so far (I call it `toyNN`).
+I spent the last couple of weeks coding up a simple [implementation](https://github.com/kamran-haider/bbbp_ml_study/tree/master/code/toyNN) of a deep neural network based on whatever I have learnt so far (I call it `toynn`).
 Obviously, there are infinitely better implementations available in the tools that I mentioned above.
-However, the motivation behind creating `toyNN` was to get a better understanding of how deep neural networks really work.
+However, the motivation behind creating `toynn` was to get a better understanding of how deep neural networks really work.
 As I was coding this up, I was thinking about the idea of learning by doing.
 I would digress a little bit just to share an anecdote.

 I was visiting a collaborator at University of Cambridge in December 2012 and got lucky to catch a talk by the great [David Baker](https://www.bakerlab.org/) (one of my most favorite scientists).
 He said, while talking about the motivation behind designing proteins in the laboratory, **"We don’t know much about proteins, so we thought we should just create them to get a better understanding.”** His nonchalance felt even more impressive after he gave a fascinating talk on his work.
 I thought this must be an empowering feeling.
 So I decided to use this idea as a general principle to understand things better, i.e., 'just build them'.
 That’s why despite the abundance of great deep learning libraries, I wanted to spend some time coding up a neural network from scratch.